 Daniel Haack is the author of Prince & Knight, an LGBTQ-themed fairy tale picture book published worldwide by Little Bee Books and distributed in North America by Simon & Schuster.
 Prince & Knight was illustrated by Stevie Lewis and was an ALA Rainbow List Top Ten book, a Goodreads Choice Awards nominee and was named one of the best children’s books of 2018 by Amazon, Kirkus Reviews and the Chicago Tribune.

 He is a recent graduate of the technology, innovation and education (TIE) Ed.M. program at the Harvard University Graduate School of Education, where he studied as a Saul Zaentz Fellow.
-Daniel is also head of marketing and digital product for StoryBots, the award-winning children's media brand with more than 900 million online video views and a library of interactive and customizable books, videos, games, activities and more.
+Daniel is also head of marketing and digital product for StoryBots, the award-winning children's media brand with more than one billion online video views and a library of interactive and customizable books, videos, games, activities and more.

 His work has included overseeing the launch of StoryBots Classroom, a free platform for educators, as well the premieres of two Netflix original series, Ask the StoryBots and StoryBots Super Songs, which star Judy Greer and feature guest appearances from Whoopi Goldberg, Edward Norton, Snoop Dogg, Christina Applegate and more.

-As part of the team behind StoryBots' digital platforms, Daniel won a Daytime Emmy Award for Outstanding Interactive Media - Enhancement to a Daytime Program or Series, received two additional nominations in the same category and was a Webby Award nominee in the Websites - Youth category.
+As part of the team behind StoryBots' digital platforms, Daniel won a Daytime Emmy Award for Outstanding Interactive Media, received two additional nominations in the same category and was a Webby Award nominee in the Websites - Youth and Video Channels - Animation categories.

 Prior to joining the StoryBots team, Daniel was based in New York as director of marketing for MediaCom, one of the world's largest media and communications agencies.
 In that role, he led the shop's U.S. marketing activities and received the Gold Quill Award from the International Association of Business Communicators for MediaCom's BLINK Magazine.